Managing Licensed Members on the Enterprise Admin Dashboard

 - Public board visibility and control.*

-In addition, licensed accounts can be invited to any team within your Enterprise, can view all organization-visible boards, and have full access to all paid Trello features such as all power-ups allowed in the Enterprise and Enterprise-grade automation.
+In addition, licensed accounts can be invited to any Workspace within your Enterprise, can view all organization-visible boards, and have full access to all paid Trello features such as all power-ups allowed in the Enterprise and Enterprise-grade automation.

 Free Managed Accounts